Tips on using this search form

 1145

-Mechanical and chemical unfolding of a single protein: A comparison
+Mechanical and chemical unfolding of a single protein: a comparison.

 (1999)